nath-Nipan-2022/nath-Nipan-2022/README.md

 - 👋 Hi, I’m @nath-Nipan-2022
-- 👨‍💻 A B.sc in Chem student turn into the Front End Development career,
+- 👨‍💻 A B.sc in Chem student took turn in the Front End Development career,
 - ✨ Have 1 year experience in Front-end
 - 🔍 Looking for joining a reputed company to put some value to it!
 - 📩 Hire me: debnathnipan719@gmail.com